Erivan Governorate: Demographics

 The rural reforms of 1872 and the administrative changes that followed apparently resulted in a dramatic shift.
 The 1886 Transcaucasian census indicated that the Erivan Governorate now had 78,672 households, totalling 670,400 inhabitants—this indicated that the province had doubled in population since the 1856 survey due to the land reform, sanitation, and medical care which had advanced under the Russian administration.
-Between 1870–1910, some 100,000 Armenians immigrated to Eastern Armenia.
+Between 1870 and 1910, some 100,000 Armenians immigrated to Eastern Armenia.
 The Armenian migration was motivated by confiscations of property and massacres such as the Hamidian massacres.

 In the year 1907, the Erivan Governorate, which had a population of 426,011 men and 382,631 women totalling 808,642 inhabitants, consisted of 1,295 villages.
 Generally, most of the villages were exclusive in ethnic-character, however, some villages in the Nakhichevan uezd were mixed Armenian–Tatar.
 On average, Armenian households had 6–7 occupants, Tatar households 6.5–7.5, and Kurdish households 9–10.
 The ethnic makeup of rural households was the following: